-- Sit down. - Dress the affected leg first. - Use the reacher to grab the waistband of the pants. - Lower pants to feet and guide the waistband over your feet. - Thread feet fully though pant legs, before pulling pants up the rest of your legs. - REMEMBER DO NOT BEND FORWARD AT THE HIP MORE THAN 90° - Stand with the walker in front of you to pull your pants up the rest of the way.
+- Sit down. - Dress the operated leg first. - Use the reacher to grab the waistband of the pants. - Lower pants to feet, and guide the waistband over your feet, threading feet though pant legs, then up your legs. - Stand with the walker in front of you to pull your pants up the rest of the way.